yatsu/jaffle/docs/troubleshooting.rst

 Debug Logging
 =============

-``--debug`` option enables the debug logging of Turret itself.
+``--debug`` option enables the debug logging of Jaffle itself.

 .. code-block:: sh

-    $ turret start --debug
+    $ jaffle start --debug

 Each app has its own log-level setting.
-You can set it in ``turret.hcl``.
+You can set it in ``jaffle.hcl``.

 .. code-block:: hcl